 Creator / Stephen Dedman

 Stephen Dedman is an Australian SF author.
-His works include four novels, several roleplaying supplements, and numerous short stories.
+His works include five novels, several roleplaying supplements, and numerous short stories.

 His novels are:

 Never Seen By Waking Eyes

 - The Art of Arrow Cutting, an urban fantasy in which an itinerant photographer gets stuck with a magical MacGuffin and has to figure out how to use it before the Big Bad kills him to get hold of it.

 - Foreign Bodies, a science fiction novel featuring Grand Theft Me.

 - Shadows Bite, a sequel to The Art of Arrow Cutting.

 - A Fistful of Data, a Shadowrun tie-in novel with a Magnificent Seven Samurai plot.

 - North of the Dragonlands, an adventure story in which two children are the only hope of a city besieged by the Dragonlords.

 is a collection of his horror and dark fantasy short fiction.
 A planned companion volume containing his science fiction stories has not eventuated.
 An earlier collection, The Lady of Situations